 From Polymer to Art

 From Polymer to Art is another retired polymer clay magazine and has left a hole as well.
 Created in the Netherlands by editors Saskia Veltenaar and Marjon Donker and written in English, print copies were sent all over the world.
 Some individual issues were available in Dutch.
 From Polymer to Art was bright, fresh, with a distinctive visual style.
 The articles were straightforward and the tutorials simple and easy to follow.
 It was an excellent magazine for engaging a younger or beginner audience.
 Some of my website articles were re-published there, by the way.
-The magazine ceased publication in 2016, but you can find some back-issues at online polymer clay suppliers, such as the UK shop Metal Clay Ltd. and the Czech shop Nemravka.
+The magazine ceased publication in 2016, but you may find some back-issues at online polymer clay suppliers.

 On being a Contributor: When an author submits articles to a magazine, that does not mean they become an employee of that magazine.
 Therefore, even though I write articles for some of these polymer clay magazines, it does not suggest that I am aligned with the companies who publish them.
 The independent nature of being a contributor also means that you, too, can submit articles and tutorials to these magazines.
 If you have a great article idea or a tutorial you’d like to share, contact the editor and share your thoughts with them.
 The more authors we have, the better these magazines will become!